 I am very much aware that everyone goes through this phase; and there’s no avoiding it!
 I also know that they’re kids, and sometimes they say things they don’t mean.
 But that doesn’t make it right.
 I strongly believe that the values that we want our kids to have should be instilled while they’re young.
 And being mean is something that needs to be corrected as soon as it starts; because if we don’t it might turn into something worse.

-I wasn’t expecting my daughter to go through it too soon; she’s just 3.
+I wasn’t expecting my daughter to have to deal with mean friends too soon; she’s just 3.
 I wasn’t ready for it!
 But she already did.
 The only thing I can do right now is to always be there for her and guide her through all the difficult times she has yet to go through.
 I will always remind her that even if bad things happen, everything will still be okay.
 I will show her what resilience is; because in this day and age, that is what she needs.

 If you loved this post, don’t forget to pin it.